groton-school/myschoolapp-reporting/packages/workflows/pronunciation/README.md

 #### `--column=<column>`

 Column label for CSV input (pathToSourceCsvFile) column containing Blackbaud Usesr IDs to scan for name pronunciations.
-Required if opening a CSV file. (default: "User ID")
+Required if opening a CSV file.
+(Default: "User ID")

 #### `--user=<user>`

 A Blackbaud user ID to scan.
 May be set multiple times to scan multiple individual users.
 If set, pathToSourceCsvFile path to CSV file is not required.
-Can be set multiple times
+(Default: ) Can be set multiple times

 #### `--download`

-Download name pronunciation recordings (default: true, --no-download to skip)
+Download name pronunciation recordings (Default: true, use --no-download to disable)